hapax/hapax.github.io/assets/reality.md

 what they do.
 They do what they do because they care about the answers; because the answers are beautiful; because the questions are beautiful.
-For Newton and scientists of all times, the universe really is a diverting seashore of smooth pebbles and pretty shells.
-And the microscopes and pipettes and equations are all just a means to get closer to the pebbles and shells, to know their nature better, and learn some of their secrets, which gives us hints about that great ocean of truth.
+For Newton and scientists of all times, the universe really is a seashore of smooth pebbles and pretty shells.
+And the microscopes and pipettes and equations are all just a means to get closer to these diverting objects, to know their nature better, and learn some of their secrets.

+But there's another important lesson here.
+The pebbles and shells give us hints about the nature of the ocean.
+It might lie undiscovered in its unfathomable depths before us, but it scatters its clues on the shore.
+So we really should start with the pebbles and shells, the small questions,
+like: why does an apple fall?
+And not: what makes the world go round?
+Newton answered the big question, but only because he asked the little question first.
+So if we allow our curiosity to settle on the ordinary things, on the humble things, we may, like Newton, see things other people have missed, and they, in turn, can lead us down the path towards the greater secrets.

+One of these great secrets is that everything is interesting; this is one the perks of being a scientist, that you get to see that the universe is a fractal of wonder, it exhibits wonder on every length scale.
+Einstein wrote a paper about tea leaves; Richard Feynman, one of the most famous physicists of the 20th century, was perplexed by the way that spaghetti always snaps into three pieces.
+There is nothing more wonderful to a geneticist than an E. coli bacterium, and to an entomologist, a puddle of stagnant water.
+Sometimes, people say that science, by insisting on explanations, empties the universe of mystery and meaning.
+But I think the opposite is true; it makes it full, and there is no better place to seek mystery than the natural world.
+You will not exhaust it soon.

-To put it differently, science is an exercise in falling in love with reality.
+Ultimately, science is an exercise in falling in love with reality.
 You can wear anything you like.
 Your skin can be any colour.
 You could be male, you could be female, you can identify as something else altogether.
 It doesn't matter.
 As long as you